cirruslabs/cirrus-ci-docs/docs/examples.md

 ### Caching

-To preserve caches between Gradle runs simply add a [cache instruction](guide/writing-tasks.md#cache-instruction) as shown below.
+To preserve caches between Gradle runs, add a [cache instruction](guide/writing-tasks.md#cache-instruction) as shown below.
 The trick here is to clean up `~/.gradle/caches` folder in the very end of a build.
 Gradle creates some unique nondeterministic files in `~/.gradle/caches` folder on every run which makes Cirrus CI re-upload the cache *every time*.
 This way, you get faster builds!